 Change is an inevitable, necessary and often positive part of life.
-Sometimes however, major changes or life stage transitions (especially unexpected ones) such as moving schools, or starting university/TAFE, can become overwhelming and stressful.
-It is important that young people learn how to cope and adapt to change to maintain optimal physical health and mental wellbeing.
+Sometimes however, major changes or life stage transitions (especially unexpected ones) such as moving and changing schools, or starting university/TAFE, can become overwhelming and stressful.
+It is important that students learn how to cope and adapt to change to maintain optimal physical health and mental wellbeing.

 Difficult life stage transitions include:

 - changing schools

 - moving to a new area or different country